Structure and creation of a form

 ]

-It's possible to copy and paste control structures between forms to simplify the creation process.
-The only precaution to take is to copy and paste Json between DataWeb forms in database fields but never between form and database: the two structures are slightly different and problems could arise.
+You can copy and paste control structures between forms to simplify the authoring process.
+The only precaution to be taken is to copy and paste Json between DataWeb forms between database fields but never between forms and databases: the two structures are slightly different and there could be problems.

-The control's name (Name) must be PascalCase and unique in the form.
+The name of the control must be PascalCase and unique on the form.

-If it's linked to a field in the database, it has the same name (for example "Title").
+If it's hooked to a field in the database, it has the same name (for example, "Title").

-Like the fields in the database, it's singular if it contains only one value ("Category") and plural if it contains many in Csv or Json format ("RelatedCategories").
+As with the fields in the database, it is singular if it contains only one value ("Category") and plural if it contains many in Csv or Json format ("RelatedCategories").

-Once saved, it's possible to associate the form with a section to enable content uploading.
+Once saved, you can associate the form with a section to trigger content loading.

 Form integration